Two-Face: Modern Age

+As part of the DC All In initiative in 2024, Two-Face received a limited series, penned by Christian Ward with art by Fábio Veras, colors by Ivan Plascencia and lettering by Hassan Otsmane-Elhaou.
+Ward came up with the idea of a story solely focusing on Two-Face after having written the non-canon story Batman: City of Madness that featured the character.
+DC approved of Ward's pitch of a Two-Face solo series and favored it to take place in the mainline Batman continuity.
+Ward was inspired by Perry Mason, and explored Harvey Dent back in the courtroom in the Gotham underworld court called the White Church, using his expertise in criminology to resolve the conflicts in Gotham's underground and make it a better place.
+Ward also explored the tension between Dent and Two-Face.

 Characterization

 Description

 Two-Face is a duality-obsessed criminal.
 Introduced in 1942 as a criminal mastermind obsessed with the number 2, Two-Face's crimes as well as his hideouts and henchmen surround the number; since the 1980s, Two-Face's duality obsession evolved into an obsession with the duality of man, with the character committing crimes based on his "misguided sense of right and wrong".

 Two-Face views himself as both good and evil, and relies on flipping his double-headed coin, scarred on one side, in making important decisions and deciding whether his good or evil side will prevail.

 Widely considered Batman's most tragic villain, Two-Face was established as a tragic figure in his debut: a former law-abiding district attorney turned criminal whose disfigurement resulted in him being shunned by society, which led to his turn to crime.
 In his early stories, Two-Face yearns to fix his face and bring back the love of his life whom he mistakenly thinks does not love him because of his disfigurement.
 1990's "The Eye of the Beholder" (Batman Annual #14) reimagined Two-Face for the Modern Age as having psychological trauma from the childhood abuse he received from his father, and depicted him as being on the verge of a mental breakdown as a result of his repressed trauma and the pressure of fighting crime in Gotham, and driven to a point of desperation by Gotham's corruption.
 "Eye of the Beholder" also established Two-Face as a second personality state of Harvey Dent's dissociative identity disorder which resulted from his trauma; a psychiatrist in the story describes his condition as having "two personalities", with Dent having managed to "sublimate the second, anti-social one since he was a teenager".